omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 keywords: [imx-growth]
 ---

-In this article you will learn
+In this article, you will learn:

 - What are 'launch mechanics'
 - Examples of launch mechanics